safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 technologies to provide a compelling "exit strategy" for coronavirus and future epidemics without compromising on privacy.

-We present a novel decentralised protocol that disseminates measures of risk amongst the population based on their interactions.
+We present a novel decentralized protocol that disseminates measures of risk amongst the population based on their interactions.
 This is then aggregated together with the user's activity profile and any recent certifications of immunity to provide a time-specific, verifiable, personal SafetyScore for individuals.

-Potential for fraud is minimised by mutual contacts policing adherence to protocol, and we frustrate efforts at mass surveillance through the use of multiple layers of indirection.
-Adoption of SafetyScore could be incentivised by using it to gate-keep safe access to public premises and workplaces during epidemics.
+Potential for fraud is minimized by mutual contacts policing adherence to protocol, and we frustrate efforts at mass surveillance through the use of multiple layers of indirection.
+Adoption of SafetyScore could be incentivized by using it to safeguard access to public premises and workplaces during epidemics.

 Due to tracing of second-degree contacts and higher, SafetyScore is able to reflect a person's risk more accurately and dynamically than existing